thalesgroup-cert/Watcher/Watcher/docs/_build/html/_sources/README.md.txt

 ### Add your RSS source to Threats Detection
 As you know this feature allow the detection of emerging vulnerability, malware using social network & other RSS sources (www.cert.ssi.gouv.fr, www.cert.europa.eu, www.us-cert.gov, www.cyber.gov.au...).

-Watcher currently provides hundreds of RSS cybersecurity sources ([Add default RSS sources](#Populate-your-database)).
+Watcher currently provides hundreds of RSS cybersecurity sources ([Populate default RSS sources](#populate-your-database)).

 However, you can add your RSS Cybersecurity source to your Watcher instance: